leofavre/observed-properties/README.md

 Have you ever wondered why native web components have an API to handle attribute changes but not property changes?

-This script implements both `observedProperties` and `propertyChangedCallback`.
+This script implements both `observedProperties` and `propertyChangedCallback` that behave just like `observedAttributes` and `attributeChangedCallback` do.

 In the background, it uses ES6 getters and setters to cause a side-effect — run the callback method — everytime a property changes.